Four language and communication skills

 - Is not a substitute or a replacement for oral communication but represents a lively, stimulating way to give new meaning to a somewhat lesser-used language skill

-Ideally, you might want to have your writings checked by your teacher, language exchange partner, or volunteers online, but the act of handling new words alone already helps to memorise.
+Ideally, you might want to have your writing checked by your teacher, language exchange partner, or volunteers online, but the act of handling new words alone already helps to memorize.

 Your writing skills in a foreign language will naturally improve with daily practice.